antiface/Quickrefs/NOTE_APPS/README.md

 ### ABSTRACT
 * The main idea here is to look at a sample of simple note-taking apps for the command line written in Python;
 * That is, we will be looking at THE NOTE-TAKING GENRE OF APPLICATION and also at PYTHONIC PROGRAMMING PARADIGMS;
 * First, we will start with a list of the apps that we will be looking at.
-Afterwards, as we go through them, we will be taking notes on note-taking apps in Pythonic idioms.
+Afterwards, as we go through them, we will be taking notes on note-taking apps and the various Pythonic idioms and programming paradigms used in building the sampled apps;
+* Lastly, we will take what we learned from the above steps and try to build the simplest note-taking app possible, in Python;
+* We will call the app codename: QUICKREFS.

 ### NOTE APPS - PYTHON
 * [dwwkelly/note: A fast, command line oriented note taking application with encrypted backups](https://github.com/dwwkelly/note)